TissueMAPS/TissueMAPS/docs/developer_guide.rst

 The main class of the TissueMAPS interface is the ``Viewer`` class.
 The viewer is in charge of visualizing an experiment and to handle related resources such as mapobjects and tools with which the experiment can be analyzed.

-The actual visualization of the microscopy images is done with an extended version of ..
-OpenLayers: https://openlayers.org/ that allows WebGL-powered rendering of tiled images and vector data, as well as additive blending of images.
+The actual visualization of the microscopy images is done with an extended version of `OpenLayers <https://openlayers.org>`_ that allows WebGL-powered rendering of tiled images and vector data, as well as additive blending of images.
 The interface to OpenLayers is hidden within several wrapper classes such as ``ImageTileLayer`` and ``VectorTileLayer``.
 Ultimately, whenever the user scrolls the map, OpenLayers will prompt the underlying layer objects to perform a GET request to the tile server to get a slice of the pyramid image or a collection of vectoral data (for example cell outlines).
 Analoguous to these layer classes, the ``Viewport`` class is a wrapper around an OpenLayers ``Map`` object and is used within TissueMAPS to add and remove layer objects.